 Advertisement and Promotion of Events with Alcohol

-- Alcoholic beverages may not be used to promote or induce potential members to attend any membership programs of any club, organization, fraternity, sorority or other university group.
+- Alcoholic beverages may not be used to promote or induce potential members to attend any membership programs of any club, athletic team, organization, fraternity, sorority or other university group.

 - Alcohol consumption contests are not permitted.

 - Alcoholic beverages may not be given as a contest or competition prize.

 - Unless granted an exception by the Conference and Events Office or Law Dean of Students Office (for law student events), advertisements for events shall not mention the availability of alcoholic beverages.
 Promotional materials will not make references to the quantity of beverages (such as number of kegs of beer) nor mention “open bar” or the availability of “drink tickets.”

 Establishing Proof of Age for Events with Alcohol

 A. On-campus Events

 Individuals who are twenty-one years of age and older who wish to consume alcoholic beverages at approved on-campus events must present proof of age by providing a valid driver’s license, a valid passport or other government-issued identification.